warmana/cloudant-docs-fork/source/includes/guides/_backup-guide.md

 simply select the date of the backup to restore, then click the 'Restore' button.

-<aside class="warning">Documents must be in a stable state before restoring from backup.
+<aside class="warning" role="complementary" aria-label="mustbestable1">Documents must be in a stable state before restoring from backup.
 In other words,
 the document should not be constantly receiving changes and updates.</aside>